theemadnes/gke-whereami/README.md

 deployment.apps/whereami-grpc-backend created
 ```

+This backend will listen for gRPC requests from the frontend service deployed in the following step.

 #### Step 2 - Deploy the whereami-grpc frontend

 Now we're going to deploy the `whereami-grpc` frontend from the [k8s-grpc-frontend-overlay-example](k8s-grpc-frontend-overlay-example):